 Brading Sea Wall – Located at the end of Quay Lane in Brading (adjacent to the church) is this scenic walk that takes you along the old sea wall that used to protect the marshland from the bustling harbour that was a thriving port in this area up to the 19th century.
-If you follow the path along the marsh and the woodland area you will end up at Bembridge windmill.
-But even if you don’t get that far this walk is worth discovering.
+If you follow the path along the marsh and the woodland area you will end up at Bembridge Windmill.
+But even if you don’t get that far this scenic walk is worth discovering.

 Rylstone Gardens Shanklin – Walk alongside the Crab Inn, pass the Chine entrance and up the hill and steps, turning left, you will find this hidden away, pretty and peaceful park.
 Look towards the cliff side of the park and you will discover some (steep) wooden steps that lead down to the beach (only for the able).